amin-mamandi/amin-mamandi.github.io/index.md

 # About Me!

 In my free time, I'm a big fan of science fiction movies.
-When the weather's good, I enjoy hiking to explore the outdoors.
+Also, when the weather's good, I enjoy hiking to explore the outdoors.